Marker Logo

 The plant is of a Latin cross with a cover and a decorated lunettes vault.
 The cruise is covered by a dome.
 The altars are made of stone, the presbytery has access to an attached Chapel and the Bell Tower is made of two bodies.

 Location.
 20° 40.36′ N, 101° 20.768′ W. Marker is in Irapuato, Guanajuato.
-Marker is on Juárez just south of Calle Ramón Barreto de Tábora, on the left when traveling south.
+It is on Juárez just south of Calle Ramón Barreto de Tábora, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Irapuato GTO 36500, Mexico.
 Touch for directions.

 An interior view of the Temple of the Convent image.
 Click for full size.

-Photographed By J. Makali Bruton, December 8, 2018
+Photographed by J. Makali Bruton, December 8, 2018

 2. An interior view of the Temple of the Convent

-Temple of the Third Order (within shouting distance of this marker); Temple of Solitude (about 210 meters away, measured in a direct line); Major Plaza (about 210 meters away); Irapuato Cathedral (about 210 meters away); Saint Joseph Church (about 240 meters away); Founding of Irapuato (approx. 0.3 kilometers away); Darío Díaz (approx. 16.5 kilometers away).
+(about 240 meters away); Founding of Irapuato (approx. 0.3 kilometers away); Darío Díaz (approx. 16.5 kilometers away).
 Touch for a list and map of all markers in Irapuato.

 In 1999 the Temple of the Convent was awarded a Guanajuato state-level prize for its conservation image.
 Click for full size.

-Photographed By J. Makali Bruton, December 8, 2018
+Photographed by J. Makali Bruton, December 8, 2018

 3. In 1999 the Temple of the Convent was awarded a Guanajuato state-level prize for its conservation